World mental health day – A mental health awareness day, 10 October 2019

 So what can we do to reduce the negative impact of digitisation, something that can be truly useful?

-Be mindful – limit the use of social media.
+Be mindful – limit the use of social media by checking it only once or twice a day.

-Develop awareness of your thoughts and posture when you are reaching for your smartphone or tablet.
+Develop awareness of yourself and your surroundings.
+Check how you feel, your thoughts and posture when you reach for your smartphone or a tablet.

 Take 5 deep breaths to anchor in the present moment.